mashable-rss

 Does today’s Wordle answer have a double letter?

-There are no letters that appear twice.
+There are no reoccurring letters.

 Today’s Wordle is a 5-letter word that starts with…

-Today’s Wordle starts with the letter C.
+Today’s Wordle starts with the letter S.

 The Wordle answer today is…